-That leads us into a discussion of the development budget.
 When formulating the development budget, our experts take into account all the expenses required to design the product and to take it from prototype to production.

 Costs that should be included in the development budget include:

-Calculate Overhead Expenses:
+Calculate Overhead Expenses

 Once the organization's operations have been planned, the expenses associated with the operation of the business can be developed.
 These are usually referred to as overhead expenses.
 Overhead expenses refer to all non-labor expenses required to operate the business.
 Expenses can be divided into fixed (those that must be paid, usually at the same rate, regardless of the volume of business) and variable or semivariable (those which change according to the amount of business).

-Overhead expenses usually include the following:
+Overhead expenses usually include (but not limited to) the following:

-Cash Flow Statement:
+Cash Flow Statement

-The Balance Sheet:
+The Balance Sheet

 To obtain financing for a new business, promoter may need to provide a projection of the balance sheet over the period of time the business plan covers.
 More importantly, promoter will need to include a personal financial statement or balance sheet instead of one that describes the business.
 A personal balance sheet is generated in the same manner as one for a business.